 Friday the 13th (2009) - Review Blitz

-Originally published March, 2015.
+Originally published March 2015.

 I hadn't seen this movie until I decided to do this review blitz.
 My expectations were rather low considering that most horror movie remakes of the modern era tend to be less than stellar.
 The main issue I have with modern remakes is the whole point they exist in the first place: the studio wants to reintroduce the movie to a new audience and make a ton of money from the new generation of prospective fans.
 Actually, this in and of itself is not necessarily a bad thing.
 In fact, there are some remakes that I think are better than the original, at least in the instances where the remake was made with some creative vision, like John Carpenter’s The Thing, or the 1950s version of House of Wax.

 The problem with modern remakes is this desire to reintroduce the movie to a new audience causes filmmakers/studios to create a movie based on the checklist of what made the original successful and try to update it for modern styles and references.
 The result is often a soulless, derivative movie that has no innovation or creative drive; it just exists to make money off the name of its source.
-For example: I have yet to see the 2011 remake of The Thing because, from what I've read, it’s the exact same movie as John Carpenter's, except there’s no Kurt Russel or practical effects, which are only 2 of a dozen details John Carpenter’s version has over the new one.
+For example: I have yet to see the 2011 remake of The Thing because, from what I've read, it’s the exact same movie as John Carpenter's, except there are no Kurt Russel or practical effects, which are only 2 of a dozen details John Carpenter’s version has over the new one.

 So, what then for the horror movie series that is known for following the same formula most of the way through its entirety?
 Do the failings of modern-remake-syndrome hurt this movie more than help it?